 Another problem with NiCd batteries is the toxic cadmium metal they

 contain.
-If they are buried in a landfill, instead of properly recycled the
+If they are buried in a landfill, instead of properly recycled, the

-the soil and could potentially pollute watercourses nearby.
+cadmium can escape into the soil and could potentially pollute watercourses nearby.

 excellent for making batteries.
 The latest lithium-ion batteries can